Sunrise and DPML Dispute Resolution Policy

 23. Ability to Update

-This Policy is subject to change in Donuts discretion.
-It is the obligation of the parties to check the most recent version of this Policy as published on the Donuts Website.
+This Policy is subject to change in Identity Digital discretion.
+It is the obligation of the parties to check the most recent version of this Policy as published on the Identity Digital Website.
 The version of this Policy in effect at the time of submission of the complaint to the Provider shall apply to the relevant administrative proceeding.